Skip to content

 Split File

-LEAP File
+ELP Program and LEAP File

 Beginning in the 2025–26 school year, the California Department of Education introduced new CALPADS data collection requirements for Expanded Learning Programs (ELPs), including ELOP.
 This page provides guidance and student data population details.

-LEAP File
+ELP At a Glance LEAP File